-- A14.
+A14.
 A practitioner performing an agreed-upon procedures engagement is required to comply with relevant ethical requirements.
-Relevant ethical requirements ordinarily comprise the provisions of the ACRA Code, together with national requirements that are more restrictive.
-The ACRA Code requires practitioners to comply with fundamental principles including objectivity, which requires practitioners not to compromise their professional or business judgment because of bias, conflict of interest or the undue influence of others.
-Accordingly, relevant ethical requirements to which the practitioner is subject would, at a minimum, require the practitioner to be objective when performing an agreed-upon procedures engagement. - A15.
-The ACRA Code does not contain independence requirements for agreed-upon procedures engagements.
+Relevant ethical requirements ordinarily comprise the provisions of the Revised ACRA Code, together with national requirements that are more restrictive.
+The Revised ACRA Code requires practitioners to comply with fundamental principles including objectivity, which requires practitioners not to compromise their professional or business judgment because of bias, conflict of interest or the undue influence of others.
+Accordingly, relevant ethical requirements to which the practitioner is subject would, at a minimum, require the practitioner to be objective when performing an agreed-upon procedures engagement.

+A15.
+The Revised ACRA Code does not contain independence requirements for agreed-upon procedures engagements.
 However, national ethical codes, laws or regulations, other professional requirements, or conditions of a contract, program, or arrangement relating to the subject matter for the agreed-upon procedures engagement may specify requirements pertaining to independence.

-Non-Compliance with Laws and Regulations
+Non-Compliance with Laws and Regulations3

 - A16.
-Law, regulation or relevant ethical requirements may: - (a) Require the practitioner to report identified or suspected non-compliance with laws and regulations to an appropriate authority outside the entity. - (b) Establish responsibilities under which reporting to an appropriate authority outside the entity may be appropriate in the circumstances. - A17.
+Law, regulation or relevant ethical requirements may: - (a) Require the practitioner to report identified or suspected non-compliance with laws and regulations to an appropriate authority outside the entity. - (b) Establish responsibilities under which reporting to an appropriate authority outside the entity may be appropriate in the circumstances.4 - A17.
 Reporting identified or suspected non-compliance with laws and regulations to an appropriate authority outside the entity may be required or appropriate in the circumstances because: - (a) Law, regulation or relevant ethical requirements require the practitioner to report; - (b) The practitioner has determined reporting is an appropriate action to respond to identified or suspected non-compliance in accordance with relevant ethical requirements; or - (c) Law, regulation or relevant ethical requirements provide the practitioner with the right to do so. - A18.
 The practitioner is not expected to have a level of understanding of laws and regulations beyond that necessary to be able to perform the agreed-upon procedures engagement.
 However, law, regulation or relevant ethical requirements may expect the practitioner to apply knowledge, professional judgment and expertise in responding to identified or suspected non-compliance.
 Whether an act constitutes actual non-compliance is ultimately a matter to be determined by a court or other appropriate adjudicative body. - A19.
 In some circumstances, the reporting of identified or suspected non-compliance with laws and regulations to an appropriate authority outside the entity may be precluded by the practitioner's duty of confidentiality under law, regulation or relevant ethical requirements.
-In other cases, reporting
+In other cases, reporting identified or suspected non-compliance to an appropriate authority outside the entity would not be considered a breach of the duty of confidentiality under the relevant ethical requirements.5 - A20.
+The practitioner may consider consulting internally (e.g., within the firm or network firm), obtaining legal advice to understand the professional or legal implications of taking any particular course of action, or consulting on a confidential basis with a regulator or a professional body (unless doing so is prohibited by law or regulations or would breach the duty of confidentiality).6

 Relevant ethical requirements may indicate that non-compliance with laws and regulations includes fraud.
-See, for example, 360.5 A2 of the ACRA Code.
+See, for example, 360.5 A2 of the Revised ACRA Code.

-&lt;sup>5 See, for example, paragraphs R360.36 to 360.36A3 of the ACRA Code.
+4 See, for example, paragraphs R360.36 to 360.36A3 of the Revised ACRA Code.